Frobenius morphisms and stability conditions: Preliminaries

-Let $\D(Q)^F$ be the $F$-stable category of $\D(Q)$, whose objects are $F$-stable objects of $\D(Q)$ and whose morphisms are the ones which commutes with $F$ (see \cite[Remark~5.5]{DD2} for details).
-Then we have a derived equivalence (\cite[Theorem~5.4]{DD2})
+Let $\D(Q)^F$ be the $F$-stable category of $\D(Q)$, whose objects are $F$-stable objects of $\D(Q)$ and whose morphisms are the ones which commute with $F$ (see \cite[Remark~5.5]{DD2} for details).
+We point out that $\D(Q)^F$ is not a full subcategory of $\D(Q)$.
+Then $\D(Q)^F$ is a triangulated category and there is a derived equivalence

 such that